Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: Nontrivial topological electronic structures with SOC effect

-\textit{Nontrivial topological electronic structures with SOC effect.} We further performed first-principles calculations about $x$-sliding V$_2$OSSe bilayer with SOC effect.
-As shown in the Fig.\,4(a), the SOC effect open a bandgap of about 1\,meV at the overlapping bands.
-The calculated non-zero Berry curvatures are concentrated in two valleys as depicted in the Fig.\,4(b).
-However, the Berry curvatures in the X valley provide zero total Chern number.
-In the Y valley, the Berry curvatures contribute to $C=1$ nontrivial topological phase.
-Accompanied with gapless surface states shown in the Fig.\,4(c), the x-sliding altermagnet bilayer exhibits as a Chern insulator.
+We further performed first-principles calculations about $x$-sliding V$_2$OSSe bilayer with SOC effect.
+As shown in the Fig.\,6(a), the SOC effect open a bandgap of about 1\,meV at the overlapping bands.
+The calculated non-zero Berry curvatures are concentrated in two valleys as depicted in the Fig.\,6(c).
+However, the Berry curvatures in the $X$ valley provide zero total Chern number.
+In the $Y$ valley, the Berry curvatures contribute to $C=1$ nontrivial topological phase.
+Accompanied with gapless surface states shown in the Fig.\,6(d), the x-sliding altermagnet bilayer with out-of-plane magnetization exhibits as a Chern insulator.

 The x-sliding bilayer and y-sliding bilayer can be connected by $C_{4z}\mathcal{T}$ operation.
-Thus, the gapless surface state in the Y valley and one spin channel of the x-sliding bilayer can be switched to that in the X valley and the other spin channel of y-sliding bilayer under $C_{4z}\mathcal{T}$ operation.
-Thus, we can achieve the switch between different half-metals with conducting electrons in the opposite spin channel by tuning the sliding direction as illustrated in the Fig.\,4(d).
+Thus, the gapless surface state in the $Y$ valley and one spin channel of the x-sliding bilayer can be switched to that in the $X$ valley and the other spin channel of y-sliding bilayer under $C_{4z}\mathcal{T}$ operation.
+Thus, we can achieve the switch between different half-metals with conducting electrons in the opposite spin channel by tuning the sliding direction as illustrated in the Fig.\,6(b).

+Our first-principles calculations show that the total energy of in-plane magnetization in the sliding bilayer is lower than that of out-of-plane magnetization by 0.36$\sim$1.50 meV per magnetic atom.
+The spin orientation may be sensitive to charge transfer, orbital hybridization or strain effect from the substrate in the experiments.
+For example, while slding bilayer V$_2$OSSe is placed on the SrTiO$_3$ substrate and keeps no lattice strain, with the corresponding model presented in the Fig.\,S4 of the supplementary materials, our calculation shows that the magnetic anisotropy energy is significantly reduced to only 50\,$\mu$eV per magnetic atom.
+Moreover, the easy axis of magnetization transitions to the out-of-plane direction.
+As depicted in Fig.\,6(e,f) and Fig.\,S5, the sliding bilayer with in-plane magnetization remains a Chern insulator.
+Therefore, the topological characteristic of the sliding bilayer is robust with respect to the magnetization direction.

+The minimal SOC gap can be attributed to the feeble SOC effect of vanadium atoms, which is observable at liquid helium temperature.
+When the temperature is higher than that of liquid helium but lower than the Néel temperature, the SOC gap is overshadowed by thermal fluctuations.
+Consequently, the sliding bilayer exhibits the behavior of an antiferromagnetic half-metal without the influence of the SOC effect.
+We defer the exploration of materials with a large SOC gap in antiferromagnetic half-metals to future research.